 The college is devoted to providing students with the richest opportunities to learn, both inside and outside the classroom.
 Saint Anselm aspires to bring together a faculty, staff, and student body that helps enhance this educational endeavor with their diverse scholarly interests, ideas, beliefs, experience, talents, and racial, ethnic, and socioeconomic backgrounds.

 The college welcomes you to join us in the building of a progressively more diverse, inclusive and robust learning and living environment.
+Please take a moment to read the Diversity & Inclusion Project Brief (632/KB) to learn about the progress and many initiatives taking place.

 Definitions of Diversity, Inclusion, and Equity*